benlyj/Tableau/bank_customer_segmentation/README.md

 4. Tree map to show job classifications
 5. Advanced dashboard interactivity
     - Use each worksheet in the dashboard as a filter; every other visualisation in the dashboard will adjust accordingly once a selection has been made
-    - Remove the automatic pop-up that follows the cursor
+    - Remove the automatic pop-up tooltip that follows the cursor

 ## Analysis and insights
 ### Overall